NDA Maths · Sequence & Series

 Intuition

 If the ratio is between 1-1 and 11, the terms shrink toward zero fast enough that the whole unending sum settles on a finite number.
-That single formula cracks repeating decimals, nested continued fractions, and infinite products (take logs first for products).
+That single formula cracks repeating decimals and infinite products (take logs first for products).
+A periodic continued fraction or nested radical is NOT a GP — those refer to themselves and are solved by a self-referential equation; see the next concept.

 Definition